 The ACRL New England Chapter is an all-volunteer organization, powered by passionate librarians and library workers.
 There are many ways to get involved, and we would be delighted to have you join our team!
-Nominate yourself or someone else for an available position; see below for current opportunities and shared experiences from current position incumbents.
+Nominate yourself or someone else for an available position; see below for current opportunities and shared experiences from previously elected board members.

 Michael Rodriguez, President

 How often do you get a chance to lead a nonprofit association of colleagues from across New England?
 Serving as Vice President and President of the ACRL New England Chapter has been a transformative learning and networking experience.
 I organized an annual conference, a major regional event with hundreds of attendees and more than thirty sponsorships.
 I chaired the Chapter’s planning committee, negotiated with hotels and vendors, and built from scratch my event management skills, collaborating deeply with more experienced colleagues.
 I presided over an organization and a board of directors, collaborated to develop a strategic framework, convened task forces, and more.
 Although I am only five years into my professional career, the Chapter empowered me to lead and contribute to the organization.
 Service with the Chapter enables library leaders, whether emerging or established, to gain skills in a welcoming, collegial, hardworking, and supportive environment.
 All you need is commitment and an enthusiastic and collaborative spirit.
 The Board affords exceptional professional networking opportunities.
 When you need anything, the entire Board of Directors and conference planners stand ready to help.

 I am now about 2/3 into my VP year and can honestly say the experience has been wonderful.
 We are in a time of major transition with world events and have had to respond quickly to new challenges.
 Our board members have come together as a strong team and we are all helping each other with new challenges.